artsy/README/playbooks/running-lunch-and-learn.md

 ##### Connecting to the screen

-- For Artsy staff, they should be on the staff WIFI and connect via Air Display to "27 - Classroom"
+- For Artsy staff, they should be on the staff WIFI and connect via AirPlay to "27 - Classroom"
 - For external folk:
   - They can join the zoom url, you can get this emailed from the iPad to that person
   - You can run their slides on your computer